Haipai cuisine: Potato salad

 Usually known as Shanghai-style salad, the potato salad is a local variety of the Russian Olivier salad.
 It is made by mixing salad dressing and shredded boiled potatoes and diced sausages.
 It also goes with minced turnips and diced peas.
-Nowadays, most people make Shanghai-style salad using the ready-made salad dressing bought from the supermarkets, while originally the dressing was prepared by patiently mixing salad oil, egg yolks and mayonnaise for a long time.
+Nowadays, most people make Shanghai-style salad using ready-made salad dressing bought from supermarkets, while originally the dressing was prepared by patiently mixing salad oil, egg yolks and mayonnaise for a long time.

-Baked clams

-The baked clams are famous among Shanghai-style western dishes.
-The dish was invented by the Maison Pourcel chef Yu Yongli from the French specialty escargots (snails au gratin).
-The invention was caused by the supply shortage of French snails since 1946.
-After times of trials, clams were chosen by Maison Pourcel to replace snails.
-To make baked clams, the clam is removed from its shell and washed clean, then it is placed back into the shell with salad oil, red wine, mashed garlic, minced celeries etc., and baked in the oven.
-The new dish was so loved by the customers that it was called a Chinese-born French cuisine by the French president Georges Pompidou when he tasted it during his visit in Shanghai.